-- testo/testo.pdf ("statement"): the main statement of the problem.
-It is not yet possible to import several statement associated to different languages. - input/input%d.txt and output/output%d.txt for all integers %d between 0 (included) and n\input (excluded): these are of course the input and (one of) the correct output files.
+- task.yaml: this file contains the name of the task and describes some of its properties; its content is detailed below; in order to retain backward compatibility, this file can also be provided in the file task\name.yaml in the root directory of the contest. - statement/statement.pdf (also accepted: testo/testo.pdf): the main statement of the problem.
+It is not yet possible to import several statement associated to different languages: this (only) statement will be imported according to the language specified under the key primary\language. - input/input%d.txt and output/output%d.txt for all integers %d between 0 (included) and n\input (excluded): these are of course the input and reference output files.